MiguelPCouto/sharing-DataScience/ProPublica-s House Office Expenditure Data Exploration- Analysis and API crawling/README.md

 # ProPublica's House Office Expenditure Data Exploration, Analysis and API crawling

-In this project I've decided to ask and answer something questions about the United State's House Office, namely it's expenditure from 2009 to 2018.
+In this project I've decided to ask and answer some questions about the United State's House Office, namely it's expenditure from 2009 to 2018.

 All datasets can be downloaded from here: https://www.propublica.org/datastore/dataset/house-office-expenditures